esamattis/vscode-unsaved/README.md

 ### Caveat

-This extension edits the `colorCustomizations` option fields `statusBar.background`

-`statusBar.noFolderBackground` and `statusBar.debuggingBackground` so beaware
-that those will reset if you have customized them.
+This extension edits the `colorCustomizations` option fields `statusBar.background`, `statusBar.noFolderBackground` and `statusBar.debuggingBackground` so beaware that those will reset if you have customized them.